Matching complexes of trees and applications of the matching tree algorithm: Polygon Tilings

 In~\cite{Jakob}, Jonsson proposes studying the topology of matching complexes of honeycomb graphs.
 In this section we will consider polygonal tilings and $2 \times 1 \times t$ honeycombs for $t \geq 1$, providing partial results for the matching complexes of honeycomb graphs.

 Consider a graph of $t$ $2n$-gons for $n \ge 2$ and $t \geq 1$ arranged in a line as shown in Figure \ref{original}.
-Jonsson explored the matching complex of this graph when $n=2$, so the graph is a line of quadrilaterals \cite{JonssonMatchingGrids}.
-Jonsson showed that the matching complex is at least $d^{min}_{t}$-connected, where
+Jonsson explored the matching complex of this graph when $n=2$, so the graph is a line of quadrilaterals \cite{JonssonMatchingGrids}, showing that the matching complex is at least $d^{\min}_{t}$-connected, where

+A topological space is {\em $k$-connected} if the higher homotopy groups $\pi_\ell$ vanish for all dimensions $\ell \leq k$.
 Braun and Hough \cite{Braun_Hough} gave a proof of this result using the Matching Tree Algorithm.
-They also showed that the matching complex of $t$ 4-gons has no $d$-dimensional cells for $d > d_{t}^{max}$, where
+They also showed that the matching complex of $t$ 4-gons has no $d$-dimensional cells for $d > d_{t}^{\max}$, where

-Matsushita \cite{Matsushita} recently concluded the study of the matching complex of $t$ 4-gons by determining the homotopy type.
+Matsushita \cite{Matsushita} concluded the study of the matching complex of $t$ 4-gons by determining the homotopy type.

 The following theorem extends these results by considering when $n > 2$.
 Note that the theorem only considers when $t > 1$, since the homotopy type of matching complexes of cycle graphs are known.

 \begin {theorem} Let $t>1$ and $n > 2$.
 Define